 This 0.42 hectare brownfield site lies within the settlement of Incline Top.
 The site is in private ownership.
-Given the site's location, size and proposed use, it would contribute to the aims and objectives of the plan and is consistent with the Plan's Spatial Strategy.
+Given the site's location, size and proposed use, its development would contribute to the aims and objectives of the plan consistent with the Plan's Spatial Strategy.